5 Reasons to Invest in Security for Your Business

 27th November 2019

-Smart business owners will take the right security measures to protect their hard work.
-Yet, 75% of small businesses in Australia don’t invest in cybersecurity or security cameras.
+Smart business owners take necessary security measures to safeguard their hard work.
+However, many small businesses in the UK don’t invest adequately in cybersecurity or surveillance cameras.

-But it’s imperative for business owners to ensure their assets and people are protected.
+It’s essential for business owners to ensure their assets and personnel are protected.

-Cybersecurity and security hacking remains a top business priority.
+Cybersecurity and security breaches remain a high business priority.

-Unfortunately recent statistics don’t favour small businesses either.
-According to Telstra, 48% of Australian businesses have experienced a security attack in the last year.
-65% of Australian businesses had their daily operations interrupted by a breach and the statistics are only on the rise.
+Unfortunately, recent statistics don’t favour small businesses either.
+According to BT, 48% of UK businesses experienced a security attack in the past year.
+65% had operations disrupted by a breach.

 Learn how to stay protected and why you should invest in business security.